|Nutrition Facts (per serving)|

 Gradually stir in the milk and cook until thickened, stirring constantly.
+Stir in parsley.

 Combine the potatoes with the white sauce; place in the prepared baking dish and bake, uncovered, for about 35 minutes.

-Sprinkle the shredded cheddar or Gruyere cheese and paprika over potatoes and bake 3 to 6 minutes longer, until cheese is melted.
+Sprinkle the shredded cheddar or Gruyère cheese and paprika over potatoes and bake 3 to 6 minutes longer, until cheese is melted.

-*Tip: Waxy potatoes hold their shape better and are the best choice for scalloped potatoes, gratins, and potato salads.
+- Waxy potatoes hold their shape better and are the best choice for scalloped potatoes, gratins, and potato salads.
 Use new potatoes, red-skinned potatoes, round whites, or purple potatoes in this recipe.